berkmancenter/nextspace/README.md

     - **view/**
       - **[*id*].tsx**
         Checks the `[id]` and renders an `EventStatus` component.
+  - **api/**
+    Client-side public API routes; see [Next.js docs](https://nextjs.org/docs/pages/building-your-application/routing/api-routes)
+    - **logout.ts**
+      Route to handle user logout by clearing the session cookie.
+    - **request.ts**
+      Route to handle requests with authentication.
+    - **session.ts**
+      Route to handle setting the session cookie upon user login.
   - **\_app.tsx**
     Custom App file to initialize all pages; see [Next.js docs](https://nextjs.org/docs/pages/building-your-application/routing/custom-app).
   - **\_document.tsx**
     Custom Document used to render pages; see [Next.js docs](https://nextjs.org/docs/pages/building-your-application/routing/custom-document).
+  - **login.tsx**
+    Renders the login page for users to authenticate.
+  - **logout.tsx**
+    Handles the logout process by clearing session and redirecting to login.
   - **moderator.tsx**
     Render the moderator view; see "App views overview".
   - **backchannel.tsx**
     Render the backchannel (participant) view; see "App views overview".
+  - **signup.tsx**
+    Allows users to create an account with username, email, and password.

 - **utils/**
   Various utilities used across the app; see [docs/](https://github.com/berkmancenter/nextspace/blob/docs) for a detailed breakdown of each method.
   - **Api.ts**
     Helper methods for fetching data from the LLM Engine API.
+  - **Decrypt.ts**
+    Decrypts a JWT token to retrieve cookie payload.
   - **ErrorHandler.ts**
     Checks if router query parameters are valid.
   - **Helpers.ts**